trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Control Panel
 *************

-PC-BSD® provides a Control Panel which contains tools for managing your system.
+TrueOS® provides a Control Panel which contains tools for managing your system.
 The Control Panel is available from any desktop, meaning it is available regardless of which desktop you log into.

 .. note:: if a desktop does not contain an icon or menu item for Control Panel, type :command:`pc-controlpanel` from a shell prompt to launch the Control
    Panel.

-A screenshot of Control Panel started from the KDE desktop can be seen in :numref:`Figure %s: PC-BSD® Control Panel <control1a>`.
+A screenshot of Control Panel started from the KDE desktop can be seen in :numref:`Figure %s: TrueOS® Control Panel <control1a>`.

 .. _control1a: